-- Reflectors.

-- · Marker lights.

-- Clearance lights.
+- Marker lights. - · Clearance lights.

-- Taillights.

-- Identification lights.

 Turn Signals and Brake Lights.
 At night your turn signals and brake lights are even more important for telling other drivers what you intend to do.
 Make sure you have clean, working turn signals and stop lights.